dmose/mc-nodejs-docs/index.md

 helpful, you can also give me feedback directly by reaching out to me in #nodejs on Slack or [email](mailto:dmosedale@mozilla.com).

+### Goals
+Current goals of this policy include:

+Make the use of NodeJS/npm packages in the top-level package.json package.json well-managed using policies that will result in a set of vendored-in packages that:

+* are easily auditable and regularly audited for known security issues and license policy compliance using Continuous Integration
+* are easily maintained (added, updated, or removed) with clear documentation of necessary steps
+* have defined security threat-modelling, mitigations, and vulnerability handling
+* have clear guidelines about package selection and review

 ### Non-goals
 Current explicit non-goals of this policy include: